xrd/yume.js/README.md

 yume.setup();
 ```

-You could of course pull from a remote source, and convert from JSON into the data too.
+You could of course pull from a remote source, and convert from JSON too.

 ## Todo